Last Updated on April 4, 2023

 The difference is that our excitement comes from our desire to “play” with our homes.
 Maybe we didn’t grow up after all.

-Sleeping in a bed with fresh sheets and pillowcases are some of the small joys in our adult life.
+Sleeping in a bed with fresh sheets and pillowcases is a small joy in our adult life.

-The fresh smell and cozy feeling after changing the covers can sometimes even be life-changing.
+After changing the covers, the fresh smell and cozy feeling can sometimes even be life-changing.

 Then adulting happened, and the laundry day became a special part of our weekend routine.
 Soon, we didn’t realize that we liked washing our clothes.